 Signe is currently on an ARC DECRA fellowship (2017-2019).
 This qualitative, longitudinal research project examines the everyday lives and imagined futures of young girls who have left the mainstream school system before finishing Year 12.
 The project is based in the sociology of youth and engages with key questions about how youth transitions are shaped in times of social change by exploring micro-processes of marginalisation, temporality and subjectivity with a particular focus on relations to place and belonging.
 Read more about this project here: http://blogs.unimelb.edu.au/girls-growing-up/

-Signe has published her research in a number of high-ranking international journals such as Sociology of Health & Illness, Social Science & Medicine, British Journal of Sociology of Education, Journal of Youth Studies and Men & Masculinities.
+Signe has published her research in a number of high-ranking international journals such as Sociology, Current Sociology, Sociology of Health & Illness, British Journal of Sociology of Education, Journal of Youth Studies and Men & Masculinities.
+In 2019 she published her co-authored book 'Youth, risk, routine.
+A new perspective on risk-taking in young lives (Routledge) with Tea Torbenfeldt Bengtsson.
 She also publishes in Danish language books from time to time and has disseminated her research findings through a number of talks and presentations to professionals working with vulnerable youth, drug treatment etc.

 ESA - The European Sociological Association.